rbontekoe/BAWJ/docs/src/chapter4.md

      📄 AppliInvoicingl.jl
      📄 test.jl
   ᵥ📁 test
-     📄 runtests.jl\
+     📄 runtests.jl
    📄 bank.csv
    📄 LICENCE
    📄 Manifest.toml
    📄 Project.toml  #1
    📄 README.md
 ```
+*Figure 1*

-\#1 Contains dependencies when working in the local activity mode.
-Julia adds dependencies automatically added when you add a package (module).
+\#1 Contains dependencies when working in the local activate mode.
+Julia adds dependencies automatically when you add a package (module).
 Manifest.toml contains the references to the modules.

-*Figure 1*

 ## Activity 4.1: Create the minimum folder structure and the file domain.jl